US politicians react to Trump’s Iran ceasefire with caution, relief

 Trump’s allies in Congress, including the leaders of the House of Representatives and the Senate, have not commented on the ceasefire in its immediate aftermath.

-But some of the war’s supporters underscored that Trump had not agreed to the Iranian plan, arguing that the truce is only a temporary pause to hostilities, which will likely resume.
+But some of the war’s supporters underscored that Trump had not agreed to the Iranian plan, arguing that the truce is only a temporary pause to hostilities.

 Laura Loomer, a far-right activist close to Trump, predicted that the ceasefire “will fail”.